naamiinepal/xrayto3D-benchmark/README.md

 # xrayto3D-benchmark
-This is a pytorch-based python package for Biplanar X-ray to 3D Shape Segmentation.
+This is a pytorch-based Python package for Biplanar X-ray to 3D Shape Segmentation.
 We aim to become a comprehensive benchmarking tool for developing and evaluating architectures specific to this problem.
 Currently, we provide tools to train and evaluate on 4 different bone anatomies, using publicly available CT-segmentation datasets.
-We also define tasks for domain-shifts to evaluate robustness of these methods.
+We also define tasks for domain shifts to evaluate the robustness of these methods.
 Currently, various Encoder-Decoder Architectures on volumetric grid-based representation are reimplemented and benchmarked.

 ![rect815](https://user-images.githubusercontent.com/10219364/236453347-e67933be-b096-4d94-a138-f26bcf11f997.png)